magomimmo/modern-cljs/doc/tutorial-13.md

 validations.
 Create the `login` subdirectory under the `src/clj/modern_cljs/` directory and then create a new file named `validators.clj`.
-Open it and declare the new `modern-cljs.login.validators` namespace by requiring all the namespaces you need.
+Open it and declare the new `modern-cljs.login.validators` namespace by requiring the portable namespaces from the [Valip][2] library.

 ```clojure
 (ns modern-cljs.login.validators